vertica/VerticaPy/docs/Documentation Generation.md

     )
 )
 ```
-- Open a bash terminal, cd into ``VerticaPy/docs`` and install all requirements.
+- Open a bash terminal, cd into ``VerticaPy/docs`` and install all requirements

 ```
 pip install -r requirements